p-adic Differential Operators on Automorphic Forms on Unitary Groups: The Gauss-Manin connection and the Kodaira-Spencer isomorphism

 Let $u_1, \ldots, u_{2n}$ denote standard coordinates in $\IC^{2n}$.
 Then the global relative $1$-forms $du_1, \ldots, du_{2n}$ form a basis of the fiber of $\underline\omega$ over each point $z\in H$.

-We now define some global relative $1$-forms that have constant periods across the fibers of $\A/\hn$.\smargin{Add something about relation with singular cohomology here.} We define them to be dual to the one-cycles (in homology) defined in terms of the basis for $L_z$ given in Equations (\ref{latticebasis1}-\ref{latticebasis2}).
-We consider the $\IR$-linear global relative one forms (for $i=1, \ldots , n$) which are given over
+We now define some global relative $1$-forms that have constant periods across the fibers of $\A/\hn$.
+We define them to be dual to the one-cycles (in homology) defined in terms of the basis for $L_z$ given in Equations (\ref{latticebasis1}-\ref{latticebasis2}).